History of trade unions in the United Kingdom: Women

-Women were largely excluded from trade union formation, membership, and hierarchies until the late 20th century.
+Women were largely excluded from trade union formation, membership, and hierarchies until the late 19th century.
 When women did attempt to challenge male hegemony and make inroads into the representation of labour and combination, it was largely due to the tenacity of middle-class reformers such as the Women's Protective and Provident League (WPPL) which sought to amiably discuss conditions with employers in the 1870s.
 It became the Women's Trade Union League.
 Militant Socialists broke away from the WPPL and formed the Women's Trade Union Association, but they had little impact.
 There were a few cases in the 19th century where women trade union members took initiative.
-In the 1875 West Yorkshire weavers' strike, women did play a central role, and the 1888 London matchgirls strike was influential for the 1889 London Dock strike and the development of the New Unionism.
+In the 1875 West Yorkshire weavers' strike, women did play a central role, and the 1888 London matchgirls strike (and subsequent formation of the Union of Women Matchmakers) was influential for the 1889 London Dock strike and the development of the New Unionism.

 Emerging Labour Party

-The Labour Party's origins lie in the late 19th century, when it became apparent that there was a need for a new political party to represent the interests and needs of the urban proletariat, a demographic which had increased in number and had recently been given franchise.
+The Labour Party's origins lie in the late 19th century, when it became apparent that there was a need for a new political party to represent the interests and needs of the urban proletariat, a demographic which had increased in number and had recently been enfranchised.
 Some members of the trades union movement became interested in moving into the political field, and after further extensions of the voting franchise in 1867 and 1885, the Liberal Party endorsed some trade-union sponsored candidates.
 The first Lib–Lab candidate to stand was George Odger in the Southwark by-election of 1870.
 In addition, several small socialist groups had formed around this time, with the intention of linking the movement to political policies.
 Among these were the Independent Labour Party, the intellectual and largely middle-class Fabian Society, the Marxist Social Democratic Federation and the Scottish Labour Party.